avram-twitch/datamining-project/docs/data_collection.md

 We will be performing clustering in a hope of finding the similarities among music.
 We want to see if there exists a relationship between artists, genres and the year.

 We will be using various audio features including tempo, loudness, key etc. to cluster the songs into labels defined using Hierarchical Clustering.
+We will have to  run separate clusters for each different variables because they differ from each other.
 We will be able to see cross-genre similarities and influences of one song/artists into other.

+Our data which includes the songs and their audio features will be stored as a matrix.
+Every track/genre/year/ would be a row, and their audio features will be represented as columns.
+The matrix however could be sparse, hence we might use some parallel techniques to quicken the clustering process or may be look into ways of representing the data in more condense form by using libraries like LIBSVM.
  <!--
      Avram Comment
      * Talk about how we want to avoid grouping unlike variables together,